Sustainable Groundwater Management Grant Program

 The Budget Act of 2021 (through Senate Bill 170) provided $180 million in General Funds for SGMA Implementation projects.
 Of the $180 million in General Funds, $171 million was available for grant awards after program administration costs.
 In addition, the Budget Act of 2021 allocated $60 million in Fiscal Year (FY) 2022/2023 and $60 million in FY 2023/2024.
 In July 2022, DWR received the $60 million from the Budget Act of 2022 of which $47 million is available for award after administration costs and a $10 million reservation for small farmer technical assistance.
 A trailer bill (Assembly Bill 211) provided an additional $56 million in General Funds.
 Of the $56 million, approximately $47 million is available after administration costs and added funds for the URC TA Program.
 The remaining $60 million ($57 million after administration costs) is subject to Legislature approval for FY 2023/2024.

-SGM Implementation, Round 2 solicitation opened October 4, 2022, for eligible applicants located within eligible high and medium priority groundwater basins, including critically overdrafted basins.
-The solicitation closed on December 16, 2022.
+SGM Implementation, Round 2 solicitation, for eligible applicants located within eligible high and medium priority groundwater basins, including critically overdrafted basins, closed on December 16, 2022.
 DWR received 82 applications requesting over $780 million in grant funds.
-DWR is currently in the process of reviewing and scoring applications.
-Round 2 will provide over $200 million from the General Fund and Proposition 68.
-The exact amount available is dependent upon legislative approval for the 2023/2024 State Budget Act and is subject to change.
-Any remaining funds after Round 2 will be distributed through future funding solicitations.
+Applications have been reviewed and a draft funding recommendation was announced.
+Round 2 will provide over $187 million from the General Fund and Proposition 68.

-In addition to these funding solicitations, DWR is providing an addition $16 million in General Funds to the existing Underrepresented Community Technical Assistance Program (URC TA Program) to help identify the needs, risks and vulnerabilities of these communities with respect to SGMA implementation.
+DWR is providing an additional $4 million in General Funds to the existing Underrepresented Community Technical Assistance Program (URC TA Program) to help identify the needs, risks and vulnerabilities of these communities with respect to SGMA implementation.
 The URC TA Program started in mid-2021 using $2.5 million in Proposition 68 funds.
 More information can be found in the “Underrepresented Communities” tab below.

 This is a dynamic program and changes are occurring often.
 More information will be provided as it becomes available.
 We recommend checking this website frequently for any updates.